ismaayan/ismaayan/README.md

 # Hi there! 👋 I'm Maayan

-I'm a QA Automation Engineer with expertise in Playwright, JavaScript, HTML, CSS, and more.
+I'm a QA Automation Engineer with expertise in Playwright, JavaScript, Selenium, Python, HTML, CSS, and more.
 Welcome to my GitHub profile, where I showcase my projects and contributions!

 ## 🔧 Skills